 74.2 million Americans use smart speakers monthly

-Voice shopping via at home smart speakers by $40 million 2022
+Voice shopping via at-home smart speakers is projected to reach $40 million by 2022

 Back to the 5.2 devices per household stat: The wide-spread usage by today’s technology users has left us with 2.7 zetabytes of data.
 How much is that?
 If you were to give every person on this earth — all 7 billion of us — 14 thousand books, that would equal 2.7 zetabytes.

-All of this is fine and good – but how do I make this data usable for my restaurant?
+All of this is fine and good, but how do you make this data useful for your restaurant?

-In restaurants, the point of sale is becoming smarter with the help of progressive machine learning and AI.
+The restaurant point of sale is becoming smarter with the help of progressive machine learning and artificial intelligence.
 Mainly learning from customer behavior, point of sale technology that leans on machine learning and AI to make sales recommendations by factoring in weather, restaurant sales history, the amount of servers on staff and ability to fulfill orders, and inventory available in stock.